As an Amazon Associates we earn from qualifying purchases. For more information check our Affiliate disclaimer page.

 B.O.A. enclosure works via a regulator.
 It eradicates the pain of lacing up the skate during any practice time.
 You can even reach it with your gloves on too.
 Ultimately, you get an effortless way of substituting the traditional lace tie.

-- Stability Plus Cuff: It supports the players in multiple ways.
+• Stability Plus Cuff: It supports the players in multiple ways.
 For beginners, it enhances your balance.
-It also minimizes skate comprehensively.
+It also minimizes skating comprehensively.

 K2’s BOA ice skate adds another dimension to modern-day skating.
 It redefines recreational skates with enhanced technology.